ibm-cloud-docs/containers/vpc_lbaas.md

     </tr>
     <tr>
         <td><code>service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets</code></td>
     <td>Required: Annotation to specify the dedicated subnet that the VPC NLB deploys to.
 The value can be specified as a VPC subnet ID, VPC subnet name, or VPC subnet CIDR.
 You must specify only one subnet.
 The subnet must exist in the same VPC as your cluster and in a zone where your cluster has worker nodes, but no worker nodes can be attached to this subnet.
 The worker nodes that exist in the same zone as this subnet are configured to receive traffic from the VPC NLB.
-To see subnets in all resource groups, run <code>ibmcloud ks subnets --provider vpc-gen2 --vpc-id <vpc> --zone <zone></code>.</td>
+To see subnets in all resource groups, run <code>ibmcloud ks subnets --provider vpc-gen2 --vpc-id &lt;vpc&gt; --zone &lt;zone&gt;</code>.</td>
     </tr>
     <tr>
         <td><code>service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-node-selector</code></td>